More Conditional Expressions#

 The is operator tests whether two names refer to the same object, not

 just equal values.
-Its most common use is testing for None:
+Its most common use is testing for None.
+Try it live:

 >>> x = None